Annual Report on the OECD Guidelines for Multinational Enterprises

 - 2220-5713 (print)

-OECD Guidelines for Multinational Enterprises are recommendations providing voluntary principles and standards for responsible business conduct for multinational corporations The Guidelines are legally non-binding.
-The Guidelines were adopted by the OECD on 1976 and revised in 1979, 1982, 1984, 1991 and 2000.
+OECD Guidelines for Multinational Enterprises are recommendations providing voluntary principles and standards for responsible business conduct for multinational corporations.
+The Guidelines are legally non-binding.
+The Guidelines were adopted by the OECD on 1976 and revised in 1979, 1982, 1984, 1991, 2000 and 2011.

-The OECD Guidelines for Multinational Enterprises are recommendations to international business for conduct in such areas as human rights, labour, environment, consumer protection, the fight against corruption and taxation.
-The recommendations are made by the adhering governments and, although not binding, governments are committed to promoting their observance.
+The OECD Guidelines for Multinational Enterprises are recommendations for international business conduct in such areas as labour, environment, consumer protection and the fight against corruption.
+The recommendations are made by the adhering governments and, although they are not binding, governments are committed to promoting their observance.

-This Annual Report provides an account of the actions taken by the 42 adhering governments over the 12 months to June 2010 to enhance the contribution of the Guidelines to the improved functioning of the global economy.
+This book provides the complete text of the Guidelines along with an account of what the 38 adhering governments have been doing to enhance the contribution of the Guidelines to the improved functioning of the global economy.
+The 2005 edition also provides an overview of corporate responsibility in the developing world.